 R.I.P.
 Mona George-Dill, September 3, 1942 – October 30, 2016.

 This plaque was erected by Mona while she lived and worked at Springfield.
-It is also currently the banner on the Facebook page for the Archbold Tropical Research and Education Center at Springfield as a tribute to Mona.

 The Ghosts of Springfield